Information on Our Trainers

 Before becoming a full time trainer, she was a Veterinary Emergency Technician for 10 years and worked in the Emergency and Critical Care department at a large Referral and Emergency Clinic in Bloomfield Hills, MI and Las Vegas, NV.
 Rachael moved to Las Vegas in early 2009, and in 2010, she and Dan started their first dog training business.
 In 2011, they expanded with a 2nd dog training location in Vegas, and in early 2012, expanded into Orange County, CA with their 3rd location.
 After the birth of their first daughter in late 2012, Dan and Rachael decided to sell their locations and move back to Michigan to be closer to family.
 Soon after was the start of Einstein Dog Training!

 Rachael also did one month of animal search and rescue in New Orleans, LA after Hurricane Katrina.
 She has volunteered her time on multiple occasions for dog rescue, including helping host events, adoptions, spay/neuter clinics, etc. She and Dan have also donated their services for rescue groups such as French Bulldog Village, Last Chance Rescue, and Incred-A-Bull.
+Rachael also competes at World Championship levels in several different sports with her dogs.

 Maria LaCombe is Einstein Dog Training’s customer care specialist with many years of experience in the dog world.
 Maria's passion started with dogs, as long ago as she can remember.
 As a young adult, her summers were spent in Greece bringing food and water to street dogs, which led to her passion of animal rescue.
 For years now, Maria has been consumed with dog rescue.
 She works primarily for a rescue group in Mid-Michigan called Safari Animal Rescue, where she has fostered and helped animals for many years.
 Whether a homeless dog, or owner surrender, she knows the most important thing for that dog is training.
 The most effective way for an animal and human to coexist, is to learn how to communicate with each other.
 Once she realized this, it led her into the world of dog training.
 She began working with multiple trainers in the Metro-Detroit area, using troubled dogs from the rescue group that were given up for bad behavior.
 After seeing the transformation she was able to make with these dogs, she knew she wanted to be a trainer.

 Maria also has an extensive background in customer service.
 She is a trained life-coach, and has many years experience working with humans to solve problems.
-With her history of experience with people, and her new found training experience after undergoing our dog trainer apprentice program, Maria was brought on to handle a significant amount of our customer relations.
-She responds to owner inquiries (email and phone), follows up with consults and lessons to ensure satisfaction, performs client consultation, and teaches group classes.
+With her history of experience with people, and her new found training experience after undergoing our dog trainer apprentice program in mid-2015, Maria was brought on to handle a significant amount of our customer relations.
+She responds to owner inquiries (email and phone), follows up with consults and lessons to ensure satisfaction, performs client consultations, and teaches group classes.
 Maria is a wealth of knowledge when it comes to advice about training and keeping your pet in your home.
 Feel free to ask her questions!